OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 :::hint
 **Prerequisites**
-Before importing a project you have to ensure that the following exists on the Octopus Deploy Server you are importing to:
+Before importing a project you have to ensure that the following exists on the Octopus Server you are importing to:

 - The Project Group used by the Project
 - The Environments used in the Project